The Action of Young Subgroups on the Partition Complex: The -homology of the -orbits of

 \begin{proposition} There is an isomorphism of bigraded vector spaces

 where $\widetilde{\HH}_*(X^{\wedge n}/_{\Sigma_n})$ corresponds to elements of weight $n$. \end{proposition} \begin{remark} This is not an isomorphism of algebras.
 Information about the algebra structure on $\bigoplus_{n\geq 0}\widetilde{\HH}_*(X^{\wedge n}/_{\Sigma_n})$ can be found, for example, in the paper of Milgram~\cite{milgram1969homology}. \end{remark} \begin{remark} For odd primes, our conventions follow closely those of Nakaoka~\cite{nakaoka1957cohomology2}.
 When \mbox{$p=2$}, our conventions differ in that we include in $\Fcal_k$ elements $(i_1, \ldots, i_k; v)$ satisfying the equality \mbox{$i_1=i_2+\cdots + i_k + |v|$.} In this case, the element $(i_1, \ldots, i_k; v)$ stands in for the square of the element $(i_2, \ldots, i_k; v)$.
 We are using the evident isomorphism of graded vector spaces between the polynomial algebra $P(x)$ and the exterior algebra $\Lambda(x_1, x_2, x_4, \ldots, x_{2^i}, \ldots, )$.
 This is also why we defined $S(V)$ to be the exterior rather than polynomial algebra when $p=2$.
-The purpose of this convention is the following: when $V$ is a vector space with one generator (e.g., when $V$ is the reduced homology of a sphere), we want homogeneous summands $S_n(V)$ to be null for $n>1$.
-All this is for the sake of Lemma~\ref{lemma: vanish} below. \end{remark} \begin{proof}[Proof of \ref{prop: full homology}] The proposition is well-known.
+The purpose of this convention is the following: when $V$ is a vector space with one generator, assumed to \mbox{be odd if $p\neq 2$} (for us, $V$ will be the reduced homology of a sphere), we want homogeneous summands $S_n(V)$ to be null for $n>1$.
+All this is for the sake of Lemma~\ref{lemma: vanish} below. \end{remark} \begin{proof}[Proof of Proposition \ref{prop: full homology}] The proposition is well-known.
 The case when $X$ is a sphere can be read from Nakaoka's~\cite{nakaoka1957cohomology2}, with the aforementioned change of conventions at the prime $2$.
 (Nakaoka's paper is written in terms of cohomology, but as far as vector space dimension goes, there is no difference).
 It is easy to see that both sides of the claimed equation take wedge sums in the variable $X$ to tensor products.
 It follows that the formula is valid for $X$ a wedge of spheres.
 By Lemma~\ref{lemma: Dold}, the result holds for a general space $X$.
 One can also read off the result from \cite{bousfield1967operations} or \cite{milgram1969homology}. \end{proof} Now we can write an explicit formula for $\widetilde{\HH}_*(X^{\wedge n}/_{\Sigma_n})$.
-For this, we first introduce some notation: \begin{definition} A $p$-partition of the integer $n$ is a partition into components of sizes that are powers of the prime $p$.
-A $p$-partition of $n$ will be encoded by a sequence $(a_0, a_1, \ldots )$ of non-negative integers (almost all of them zero) such that $n=\sum_{k\geq 0} a_k p^k$.
+For this, we first introduce some notation: \begin{definition} A $p$-partition of an integer $n$ is a partition into components of sizes that are powers of the prime $p$.
+A $p$-partition is encoded by a sequence $(a_0, a_1, \ldots )$ of non-negative integers (almost all of them zero) with $n=\sum_{k\geq 0} a_k p^k$.
 We write $P(n)$ for the set of $p$-partitions of $n$. \end{definition} The following statement is an immediate consequence of Proposition~\ref{prop: full homology}. \begin{proposition} There is an isomorphism, where the direct sum is indexed on \mbox{$p$-partitions of $n$}

 \end{proposition}